 Herpes simplex virus (HSV)

 Some studies suggest that taking lysine on a regular basis may help prevent outbreaks of cold sores and genital herpes.
 Others show no improvement.
 Lysine has antiviral effects by blocking the activity of arginine, which promotes HSV replication.
-One review found that oral lysine is more effective a at preventing an HSV outbreak than it is at reducing the severity and duration of an outbreak.
+One review found that oral lysine is more effective at preventing an HSV outbreak than it is at reducing the severity and duration of an outbreak.
 One study found that taking lysine at the beginning of a herpes outbreak did not reduce symptoms.
 Most experts believe that lysine does not improve the healing of cold sores.
 But supplementation may reduce recurrences or improve symptoms.